john9francis/radiation-modeling/time-spent-thesis.md

 - UPDATE: I cloned g4-medical-linac main branch in a separate folder. in my original g4-medical-linac folder I have the branch that works.
 I CANT DO GIT PULL because the remote branch is messed up.
 I just need to work on cleaning my main branch and making it look like my local copy.
 - 1/15 5:11 pm .5 hr cleaning up main branch UPDATE: It's cleaned up. now I just have to figure out how to do PDD from the ui commands in a mac file.
 - 1/15 6:41 pm .5 hr making the release and adding a radiation shield on the med linac
-- 1/15 7:28 pm trying to make an analysis mac file
+- 1/15 7:28 pm 1.25 hr trying to make an analysis mac file.
+UPDATE: I got the pdd file done and it's pretty good!